 Types of Grout Pumps

-Grout pumps typically come in manual, electric, gas, and hydraulic versions.
-While manual grout pumps tend to be low-powered, electric, hydraulic, and gas grout pumps are more high-powered for heavy-duty jobs.
+Grout pumps typically come in manual, electric, pneumatic, and hydraulic versions.
+While manual grout pumps tend to be low-powered, electric, hydraulic, and pneumatic grout pumps are more high-powered for heavy-duty jobs.

 A manual grout pump is also known as a handheld grout pump.
 These pumps don’t require a power source, making them convenient to move around a worksite without needing to pull along an extension cord or find an outlet.